1. We have audited the attached Balance Sheet of Sambandam Spinning

 out and have not carried out any detailed examination of such records

-9.9 (i) In our opinion, the Company is regular in depositing undisputed
+9.9 (i) In our opinion, the Company has been regular during the year in

-statutory dues including provident fund, investor education and
+depositing the undisputed statutory dues including provident fund,

-(ii) There are no dues of Income tax/wealth tax, customs duty which
+(ii) There are no dues of wealth tax, service tax, customs duty which

 have not been deposited on account of any dispute.
 Details of dues

-towards excise duty, service tax and sales tax that have not been
+towards excise duty and sales tax that have not been deposited on

-9.10 The Company does not have any accumulated losses as at March 31,
+9.10 The Company does not have any accumulated losses at the end of the

-2011 and has not incurred any cash losses in the financial year ended
+year and has not incurred any cash losses in the year or in the

-9.12 The Company has not granted any loans and advances on the basis of
+9.12 The Company has not granted during the year loans and advances on

-security by way of pledge of shares, debentures and other securities
+the basis of security by way of pledge of shares, debentures and other

 9.13 The provisions of any special statute applicable to a chit fund,